Learn how to use transparent glaze or glazing liquid on your next furniture makeover to give it a straight from the factory finish.

 When I put the original pulls back on after painting, they were too dark and the styling was too traditional.
-I loved the label pulls that were on the library file drawers I recently redid in my studioffice.
+I loved the label pulls that were on the library file drawers I recently redid in my studioffice craft room.

 I went in search to find something similar to use on the sideboard.
 I found these brass label and drawer pulls in the Van Dykes Restorers catalog.

 I wanted un-lacquered brass, but they were sold out.
 I didn’t want to wait, so I opted for the bright brass and aged them myself to tone the brass down down a bit.
-Here is the link to the post on how I aged the brass.
+Here is the link to the post on how to age brass.

 I made chalk paint using the calcium carbonate powder recipe to paint the sideboard turquoise.

 Using this recipe over the non-sanded grout or Plaster of Paris DIY chalk paint recipes has one advantage – it does not harden at all after being mixed.
 If you are painting larger pieces and need more than a small amount of paint – then I would suggest you use the Calcium Carbonate Power.

 Go here to find all my Chalk Paint Recipes